 Previously, I have been Reader in Writing and Creativity at De Montfort University, Visiting Associate Professor in the College of Literature and Journalism at Sichuan University, and Visiting Professor of Humanities and Global Cultures at the Parami Institute, Yangon.
+I am now working freelance.
+Along with Dr. Hannah Stevens, I run the Wind&Bones project, exploring the meeting-places between writing, creativity and social justice.

 As well as a dozen books, I have written essays, reviews and articles for a wide range of publishers including Aeon magazine, BBC Online and Dorling Kindersley.
 For all my writing work, I am represented by Emma Finn at C+W agency in London.
 I’m always open to talking about new, fun projects, so do get in touch.